tonokip/gfx/readme.md

 # MPLAB® Harmony 3 Graphics Support Package

-MPLAB® Harmony 3 is an extension of the MPLABÂ® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC microcontroller and microprocessor devices.
+MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC microcontroller and microprocessor devices.
 Refer to the following links for more information.
  - [Microchip 32-bit MCUs](https://www.microchip.com/design-centers/32-bit)